sanatren/Finetuned-ASSISST_L/README.md

 The goal of this project was to:

 - Research existing audio deepfake detection approaches.
-- Select promising models aligned with Momenta's needs (real-time, conversational).
+- Select promising models aligned with needs (real-time, conversational).
 - Implement and fine-tune one chosen approach.
 - Document and critically analyze the approach, challenges, and future considerations.